benzipperer/lincomestadd/README.md

 # lincomestadd
-lincom, but adds results to current e() results using estadd
+Same as lincom in Stata, but adds results to current e() results using estadd

 ## Example
 ```stata